tonypdmtr/68hc08/asm8.md

 *ASM8 - Copyright (c) 2001-2019 by Tony Papadimitriou (email: <tonyp@acm.org>)*

-*Latest Manual Update: December 19, 2019 for ASM8 v9.88*
+*Latest Manual Update: December 24, 2019 for ASM8 v9.88*

-ASM8 is a two-pass absolute macro cross-assembler for the 68HC08 or HCS08 or 9S08 MCU by NXP (originally by Motorola, and later by Freescale).
+ASM8 is an absolute macro cross-assembler for the 68HC08 or HCS08 or 9S08 MCU by NXP (originally by Motorola, and later by Freescale).

 This tool has been evolving for almost 20 years with new features, and occasional bug fixes, with very few and trivial backward compatibility issues.